Kymkim/LeekOS/README.md

 - Added Hyprland
 - Added this Read-Me File
 - Added some apps that I like
-- A basic modular set-up for iles
+- A basic modular set-up for files